 Tip 10: Seek The Assistance Of An Expert

-If you are worried, have special circumstances, or just want peace of mind, it is worth seeking help from an expert immigration attorney to steer you through the whole process.
+If you are worried, have special circumstances, or just want peace of mind, it is worth seeking help from an immigration attorney to steer you through the whole process.
 There is a lot riding on the approval of your petition and it is not unheard of for those with genuine marriages to have their case denied as a result of being unprepared.
 The old proverb ‘if you fail to prepare, then be prepared to fail’ does apply in this situation.

 My Case Scenario

 Jennie Barbara, a foreign national, and Robbie Nathan, a U.S. Citizen, have been married for about a year now.
 Robbie filed an immediate relative petition for Jennie shortly after their marriage, and Jennie concurrently filed for Adjustment of Status (AOS).
 Despite the fact that everything is going great in the marriage, Jennie has become extremely overwrought because she has an appointment with the U.S. Citizenship and Immigration Services (USCIS) next week for her marriage-based green card interview.
-Robbie and Jennie had heard that getting a green card through marriage would be easy.
-However, after filing the applications, Jennie began hearing many horror stories from her friends who had gone through the interview for green card through marriage and from the internet.
+Robbie and Jennie thought that getting a green card through marriage would be easy.
+However, after filing the applications, Jennie began hearing many horror stories from her friends who had gone through the interview for green card through marriage, and from the internet forums.
 With each new story and each passing day, she became more nervous and began to have sleepless nights.
 Jennie’s tensions and restlessness became a cause of worry for Robbie as he knew that this could create problems for her in the upcoming immigration marriage interview and could even plant a seed of suspicion in the mind of the USCIS officer interviewing them.

 What should Jennie and Robbie do next?